Board of Directors

 READ BIO

 Janet Guthrie is the Sport Tourism Coordinator for the City of Leduc, a community recognized by the GSI Canada Index as one of the country’s top sport hosting communities with a population under 50,000.
 Involved in sport hosting throughout her life, Janet’s passion for sport tourism took hold in university when she had the opportunity to host the World Junior Luge Championships during her practicum experience.
-Ever since, she has strived to deliver a stand out experience for all events, leading to consistent recognition at the STC Prestige award.
+Ever since, she has strived to deliver a stand out experience for all events, leading to consistent recognition at the STC Prestige awards.

 TREASURER